 I think it’s possible, in other words, for the law to treat different kinds of relationships fairly without always treating them identically.
 Obviously that isn’t where American society is going on this question….

-I hate to sound like the Planet Patrol, but deviate from Douthat’s carefully crafted arguments noted above at your own risk.
+I hate to sound like the Planet Patrol, but deviate from Douthat’s carefully crafted arguments at your own risk.
 I do want to sound like Hill Street Blues Sgt.
 Phil Esterhaus, “Hey, let’s be careful out there.”

 1- This sentence would have been so much simpler in the 20th century.